 Example: Ann owes $2000 on her ABC credit card.
 She last made a payment on the card on June 10, 2010.
 If Ann makes no more payments, ABC has until June 9, 2014 (4 years from the last payment) to file suit against Ann.
 If ABC fails to sue Ann by June 9, 2014, the creditor’s claim is barred by the Statute of Limitations.

-Certain events, such as moving out of state, may “toll” or suspend the Statute of Limitations, meaning that it stops running during the event and starts running again when the event is over.
-Bankruptcy also tolls the Statute, which we will discuss in another post.
-You must take into account any tolling period when calculating when the statute runs out.
+Certain events, such as moving out of state or deliberate concealment, may “toll” or suspend the Statute of Limitations, meaning that it stops running during the event and starts running again when the event is over.
+Bankruptcy also tolls the Statute.
+Therefore, if you file for bankruptcy under any chapter, but the case is dismissed, the statute is tolled during the time that the bankruptcy was pending.
+Thus, you must take into account any tolling period when calculating when the statute runs out.

 Example: If Ann from the example above moves out of state on January 15, 2011 and returns on January 14, 2012, the Statute would be tolled during the year that she was out of state.
 Therefore, it would run out on June 9, 2015 rather than June 9, 2014, giving the creditor another year in which it can file suit.